S.Korea, Japan want U.S. to detail Iran sanctions

-TOKYO/SEOUL South Korea and Japan will meet U.S. officials in Washington to ask how much oil they can import from Iran under new sanctions that leave the Asian countries with few alternative sources of energy, government officials said on Wednesday.
+TOKYO/SEOUL Feb 1 South Korea and Japan will soon meet U.S. officials in Washington to ask how much oil they can import from Iran under new sanctions that leave the Asian nations with few alternative sources for energy, government officials said on Wednesday.

 Japan is the world's third biggest oil consumer, and South Korea is the fifth largest.